 Dia de los Muertos – Day of the Dead

 Mexican culture is ripe with a colorful history full of celebration, food, music, and sport.
 If you want to throw a Mexican-themed party, you'll have no problem coming up with lots of entertaining ideas.
-Please respect the traditions that you borrow for your merrymaking and have fun celebrating the beauty of the Mexican people.
+Above all, remember to respect the traditions that you borrow for your merrymaking and have fun celebrating the beauty of the Mexican people.